 WeddingWire lists Casa Violeta for small ceremonies, and the property leans into it: yoga deck, temazcal, sound baths, and a beach that can take a setup for 40 to 60 guests without feeling squeezed.
 Couples book the whole place for two or three nights, which is the main reason weekends disappear from the calendar six months in advance during peak season.

 Florence-born chef Alex Sala runs the kitchen, turning out Italian plates from a beachfront dining room that has quietly earned a reputation with repeat guests.
 Sixteen rooms, yoga deck, temazcal, sound baths, and a WeddingWire-listed ceremony setup that keeps the calendar full from October through May.
-The tier sits at Moderate, meaning you can still book it, but the small room count and wedding buyouts thin supply faster than headline demand suggests.
+It books steadily rather than frantically, but the small room count and wedding buyouts thin supply faster than headline demand suggests.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.